The scaling limit of the interface of the continuous-space symbiotic branching model: A bound on integrated fourth mixed moments

-We aim to describe the asymptotic behaviour of mixed moments of the form For $\varrho \in (-1,1)$, the dual works as follows: Consider $n+m$ particles in $\R$ which can take on two colours, say colour 1 and 2.
+For $\varrho\in[-1,1]$, the dual works as follows: Consider $n+m$ particles in $\R$ which can take on two colors, say $\red$ and $\blue$.
 Each particle moves like a Brownian motion independently of all other particles.
-At time $0$, we place $n$ particles of colour $1$ at positions $x_1,..., x_n,$ respectively, and $m$ particles of colour $2$ at positions $x_{n+1},...,x_{n+m}$.
+At time $0$, we place $n$ $\red$ particles at positions $x_1,\ldots, x_n$, respectively, and $m$ $\blue$ particles at positions $x_{n+1},\ldots,x_{n+m}$.
 As soon as two particles meet, they start collecting collision local time.
-If both particles are of the same colour, one of them changes colour when their collision local time exceeds an (independent) exponential time with parameter $\gamma$.
-Denote by $L_t^=$ the total collision local time collected by all pairs of the same colour up to time $t$, and let $L_t^{\neq}$ be the collected local time of all pairs of different colour up to time $t$.
-Finally, let $l_t:=(l_t^1, l_t^2), t\ge 0,$ be the corresponding particle process, that is, $l^1_t(x)$ denotes the number of particles of colour 1 at $x $ at time $t$ and $l^2_t(x)$ is defined accordingly for particles of colour 2.
+If both particles are of the same color, one of them changes color when their collision local time exceeds an (independent) exponential time with parameter $\gamma$.
+Denote by $L_t^=$ the total collision local time collected by all pairs of the same color up to time $t$, and let $L_t^{\neq}$ be the collected local time of all pairs of different color up to time $t$.
+Finally, let $l_t:=(l_t^\red, l_t^\blue), t\ge0$, be the corresponding particle process, that is, $l^\red_t(x)$ denotes the number of $\red$ particles at $x $ at time $t$, and $l^\blue_t(x)$ is defined accordingly for $\blue$ particles.
 Our mixed moment duality function will then be given, up to an exponential correction involving both $L_t^=$ and $L_t^{\neq}$, by a moment duality function